Controls Technician Salary and Training Path

 Technical track: Junior Technician → Technician → Senior Technician → Commissioning Engineer → Lead Commissioning

-Engineering track: Move from field work into design, specifications, and project engineering.
-Often requires additional credentials but the path is there for technically strong technicians.
+Engineering track: Field work into design, specifications, and project engineering.

 The Bottom Line